geek/manta-encryption/README.md

 ### Security Checks

 1. The encrypted file has an HMAC generated for it using sha256 to detect tampering
-1. The unencrypted file is hashed as well as the byte length to detect tampering
+1. The unencrypted file is hashed and compared to the original, as well as the original byte length, to detect tampering

 ### Security Considerations